-Penile pain can affect the base, shaft, or head of the penis.
-It can also affect the foreskin.
-An itching, burning, or throbbing sensation may accompany the pain.
-Penile pain can be a result of an accident or disease.
-It can affect males of any age.
+Penile soreness or pain can affect the base, shaft, or head of the penis, as well as the foreskin.
+An itching, burning, or throbbing sensation may also occur.
+It can result from an accident or disease and can affect cisgender males of any age.

 The pain can vary depending on what underlying condition or disease is causing it.
 If you have an injury, the pain may be severe and occur suddenly.
 If you have a disease or condition, the pain may be mild and may gradually get worse.